Machine Head (band): The Blackening (2006–2009)

 In October 2008, the band toured in Australia with Slipknot.
 The band then toured Europe with Slipknot and Children of Bodom in November and December.
 The band recorded a version of Iron Maiden's classic, "Hallowed Be Thy Name" for a Kerrang! tribute compilation album, entitled Maiden Heaven: A Tribute to Iron Maiden; this song was played live multiple times since its release and has become a permanent in their current touring setlists.
 Amongst other bands who appeared on the album were label mates, Dream Theater and Trivium.

 It was announced on August 10, 2008, that Machine Head and Austin, Texas based band The Sword would be opening for Metallica at ten shows in January 2009.
-In a recent interview conducted with Phil Demmel, he revealed that with Machine Head's upcoming touring commitments, the band would not have chance to write a follow up album until at least 2010, for an expected 2011 release date.
+In a 2008 interview conducted with Phil Demmel, he revealed that with Machine Head's upcoming touring commitments, the band would not have chance to write a follow-up album until at least 2010, for an expected 2011 release date.
 Machine Head toured with The Sword in Metallica's World Magnetic Tour for the Death Magnetic album from 2008 to 2009.
 Machine Head also opened for Megadeth, Slayer and Suicide Silence on the Canadian Carnage tour in late June.
 Machine Head reportedly cancelled their appearance at the Sonisphere Festival in the UK because they had disagreements with the staff over their slot.
 They thought they should play after Limp Bizkit.
 However, a week before the Sonisphere festival took place on August 1 and 2, Machine Head agreed to take back their slot below Limp Bizkit.
 Their appearance was kept secret until the day they played.
 In August 2009, they won the Inspiration Award at the 2009 Kerrang!
 Awards.
 It was announced on the August 31, that Machine Head would tour through Europe and UK in 2010 with Hatebreed, Bleeding Through, and All Shall Perish in what will be known as "The Black Procession", as well as adding dates for an Australian and New Zealand tour cycle in March.
 This will be the last time the band tour in support of The Blackening before writing the next album, as Dave McClain described in an interview, before their Belfast show in Northern Ireland.